Phonon analogue of topological nodal semimetals: Introduction

 Correspondences between bosonic and fermionic problems have long been an indispensable tool for both solving and understanding model systems.
-Conventional mappings like the Jordan-Wigner transformation and bosonization, however, are generally exact, with a few known exceptions, only in one spatial dimension \cite{Sachdev2011,Wen2004}.
-For free particles, both bosonic and fermionic Hamiltonians are characterized by a quadratic form defined by a representation matrix, and the statistics of the particles are reflected in the different algebras invoked in canonical transformations \cite{vanHemmen1980} and the positive semi-definiteness of the representation matrix for a stable bosonic system \cite{Gurarie2002,Gurarie2003}.
-Despite such differences, one can nonetheless establish an equivalence between the spectra of a bosonic and a fermionic problem by factoring the corresponding representation matrices \cite{Kane2014,Gurarie2002,Gurarie2003}.
-Although this approach is limited to free or weakly interacting particles, unlike most other mappings, it is both independent of dimensionality and is itself a local mapping.
+Other than a few known exceptions, however, conventional mappings like the Jordan-Wigner transformation and bosonization are generally exact only in one spatial dimension \cite{Sachdev2011,Wen2004}.
+For free particles, both bosonic and fermionic Hamiltonians are characterized by the single-particle Hamiltonians.
+The statistics of the particles are reflected in the different algebras invoked in their canonical transformations \cite{vanHemmen1980}.
+In addition, for stable bosonic system the single-particle Hamiltonian is required to be positive semi-definite \cite{Gurarie2002,Gurarie2003}.
+Despite such differences, one can nonetheless establish an equivalence between the spectra of a bosonic and a fermionic problem by factorizing the corresponding matrices~\cite{Kane2014,Gurarie2002,Gurarie2003}.
+Although this approach is limited to free or weakly interacting particles, unlike most other mappings, for certain problems it is manifestly local in any dimensions.
 It is therefore of interest to explore the extent to which this correspondence can provide a new perspective.